StachRedeker/Minimal-Maintenance-Mode/README.md

 1. Go to the WordPress admin menu and click on 'Maintenance Mode'.
 2. Customize the maintenance mode heading and message.
-3. (Optional) Pick a secret phrase to let not-logged-in users bypass the maintenance mode.
+3. (Optional) Pick a secret word to let not-logged-in users bypass the maintenance mode.
 4. Save the settings and activate the maintenance mode by pressing 'Save and activate'.

 ### Bypassing maintenance mode
 If you need to access your website during maintenance mode, you can use the following methods:

 1. **For administrators and logged-in users**: logged-in users can access the website normally.
 Also, the `/wp-admin/` pages will not be blocked.
-2. **Using the secret phrase**: Append `?[SECRET PHRASE]` to any URL to bypass the maintenance mode for a week.
+2. **Using the secret word**: Append `?[SECRET WORD]` to any URL to bypass the maintenance mode for a week.
 A functional cookie is placed on the user's machine to make this work.
-If the secret phrase is changed, access using the old secret phrase is revoked immediately.
-The secret phrase can be configured in the advanced plugin settings.
+If the secret word is changed, access using the old secret word is revoked immediately.
+The secret word can be configured in the advanced plugin settings.

 ## Privacy notices
 This plugin does not: